background-size: ;

 Once the gradient snippet is in your stylesheet, two sibling tools on this site round out the developer workflow: CSS Minifier compresses the stylesheet for production (gradient declarations included) so the bytes the browser pays for shrink to the minimum, and CSS Unminifier reverses the operation when a colleague hands you a one-line build and you need readable formatting to debug a missing semicolon.
 Both run client-side in the same way this generator does - copy in, transformed text out, no upload step.

-The Add-colour button stacks colour stops one at a time into the gradient container at BODYHTML:30, and the minimum-two-colours check at BODYHTML:49 surfaces as inline error text when the snippet cannot render yet, so the first two stops are the floor before the Preview button will fire.
-Each added stop becomes one entry in the comma-separated colour list inside the linear-gradient(...) declaration in the output, so a 5-stop gradient renders as linear-gradient(45deg, #FF0000 0%, #FFAA00 25%, #FFFF00 50%, #00FF00 75%, #0000FF 100%) with the five stops laid out at the percentages the picker assigns.
-Practical smoothness on the keyframes animation flattens out around 10-16 stops on lower-tier hardware: more stops than that and the per-frame paint cost catches up with the animation-speed slider value, so the live preview starts dropping frames on a 1-second animation that ran cleanly at 5 stops.
-The Reset button clears the colour-stop container in one click without touching the gradient angle, the scroll angle, or the animation-speed slider on the input panel, which means an experiment that produced 8 wild stops can be erased back to the 2-stop default without re-entering the per-axis angle and the per-second timing.
-Pairing the two buttons is the working loop: Add stacks stops until the palette is right, Reset starts over without a page reload, Preview rebuilds the gradient and the @keyframes block live, and Copy commits the final snippet to the clipboard.
+Add-colour stacks stops one at a time; the minimum of two stops is enforced - Preview won't fire until two are set.
+Each stop becomes one entry in the comma-separated colour list inside the linear-gradient() output, so a 5-stop gradient gives you five percentage positions.
+Practical smoothness flattens out around 10-16 stops on lower-tier hardware: beyond that, per-frame paint cost catches up with the animation-speed slider and the live preview drops frames on a 1-second loop that ran cleanly at 5 stops.
+Reset clears only the colour-stop container - it leaves the gradient angle and animation-speed slider unchanged, so you can erase a failed palette experiment back to the 2-stop default without re-entering the timing.
+The working loop: Add stops until the palette is right, Reset to start over without a page reload, Preview to rebuild the gradient and @keyframes block live, Copy to commit the snippet.

 Last reviewed: 2026-05-25